jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Description:** Knowledge of major operating systems and Linux distributions.

-What is an operating system?
 What does OS stand for?
 Operating System
+What is an operating system? software that manages computer hardware and software resources

 What is simplified selection of an operating systems?
-Linux-based, UNIX, macOS, Windows-based
-  What is Linux-based Operating Systems?
+Linux-based, UNIX, macOS, Windows-based What is Linux-based Operating Systems?
 Linux: Enterprise and Consumer What is Windows-based Operating Systems?
 Windows: Servers and Desktops

-linux distributions: ship with a Linux kernel and a collection of software
+What does distro stand for?
+Linux distribution
+What is Linux distributions? is an operating system made from a software collection that includes the Linux kernel and often a package management system.

 How to print the kernel release? uname -r
 How to print the kernel version? uname -v
 How to print the kernel name? uname -s

 What are the types of Linux distributions?
 Linux Distributions: Enterprise Grade, Consumer Grade, and Experimental and Hacker

 What are some Enterprise Grade Linux Distributions?
 Red Hat Enterprise Linux, CentOS, SUSE Linux Enterprise Server, Debian GNU/Linux and Ubuntu LTS
 What are some Consumer Grade Linux Distributions?
 Fedora, Ubuntu non-LTS and openSUSE